mad-lab-fau/imucal/paper/paper.md

 # Provided Functionality

 With `imucal` and its documentation we address all the above needs and hope to even further expand on that in the future based on community feedback.
-`imucal` provides a sensor agnostic object-oriented implementation of the calibration algorithm by Ferraris et al. [@Ferraris1994,@Ferraris1995] and functionality to apply it to new data.
+The library provides a sensor agnostic object-oriented implementation of the calibration algorithm by Ferraris et al. [@Ferraris1994,@Ferraris1995] and functionality to apply it to new data.
 Further, we provide a simple GUI interface to annotate recorded calibration sessions for the use with the algorithm (\autoref{fig:ferraris_gui}).

 \begin{figure}[!h]